configu/docs/CONTRIBUTING.md

 ## Links

-Media links should be the relative path to the file (image or video).
-External links should be start with `https` protocol and will be displayed with the small 🔗 icon.
-The relative links to other documentation pages should start with the slash `/`.
+- Media links should be the relative path to the file (image or video) `./image.png`.
+- External links should be start with `https` protocol.
+External links with mdx syntax `()[]` will be displayed with the small 🔗 icon automatically.
+If you want to get an icon at the jsx link `<a href...>` inside content, you need to specify the className as `external-link`.
+- The relative links to other documentation pages should start with the slash `/`.

 :warning: Note, that you should not specify `/docs` prefix manually in your relative links inside mdx content!
 It works automatically according to [path-prefix feature](#path-prefixing)